-My visit to Fort Wayne’s Famous Coney Island was an unexpected stop.
-ChiBBQKing had suggested that I add it to my food itinerary just earlier in the day.
-I had gone out to grab some coffee and was talking on the phone to David Arbetter, owner of Miami landmark Arbetter Hot Dogs.
+My visit to Fort Wayne’s Famous Coney Island (131 W Main St, Fort Wayne) was an unexpected stop.
+ChiBBQKing suggested that I add it to my food itinerary just earlier in the day.

 I opened the door, and to my surprise, it was packed.
-It was a Sunday and a good 45 minutes before closing time, not my usual eating modus operandi.
-I found a table near the back by what I thought was the kitchen door and which oddly also doubles as a backdoor entrance to the place.
+It was a Sunday and 45 minutes before closing, not my usual eating modus operandi.
+I found a table near the back of the restaurant by what I thought was the kitchen door, which oddly also doubles as a backdoor entrance to the place.

-I don’t want to undermine how good the cheeseburger was, but it was no match for the coney dog.
+I don’t want to undermine the cheeseburger’s tastiness, but it was no match for the coney dog.
 I’m thinking about it right now and wishing I could find a real deal coney somewhere in South Florida.
-Well, until that day comes, I’ll have to continue to daydream about this one.
+But, until that day comes, I’ll have to continue daydreaming about this one.

 P.S.: I called David Arbetter a second time.
 He loves to eat hot dogs on his travels, so I wanted him to know that he needed to add Fort Wayne’s Famous Coney Island to his Hot Dog Bucket List.